GKN Sankey F.C.: History

 The club was the works team of engineering company GKN Sankey and played in the Shropshire County League from at least 1954 until 1960.
 In 1960 the club switched to the more senior Cheshire County League and played there until 1965, achieving a second-place finish in the 1963–64 season.
-They won the Shropshire Senior Cup in the 1961-62 season.
+They won the Shropshire Senior Cup in the 1961–62 season.
 This was followed by one season back in the Shropshire County League before the team joined the West Midlands (Regional) League in 1966.

 The club played in the West Midlands League until 1974, gaining promotion to the Premier Division in 1971.
 After dropping out of the league for two years, Sankey's returned in 1976, initially in Division 1(B).
 In 1981 the team was relegated to Division Two, but won the championship at the first attempt to gain promotion back to Division One.
 In 1983 the league was re-organised and Sankey's was one of a number of lower division clubs elected into the Premier Division on the strength of its facilities.
 The team spent five seasons in the Premier Division before the club was disbanded in 1988.

+Colours

+The club's final colours were all blue, hence the club's nickname of the Blues.